ag-informatics/ag-informatics-course/module3/HW3/README.md

 4. Center all content on the webpage (like we did in week 1!)

-## How to Submit your Lab
+## How to Submit your Homework
 Remember to use the git commands "add", "commit", and finally "push" to add your files, commit the changes with a comment, and push the changes to the Github website.
 Also remember, you should have a commit history with at least 5 commits to demostrate ongoing effort (don't just commit it all 5 mins before it's due!).

-You will submit your entire lab3 folder that contains all the code for your farmnotes app.
+You will submit your entire HW3 folder that contains all the code for your farmnotes app.
 Your file structure should look like this:

 ```
-lab3/
+HW3/
   manage.py
-  lab3/         ## I'm not showing what's in here becuase it shouldn't have changed since the beginning.
+  HW3/         ## I'm not showing what's in here becuase it shouldn't have changed since the beginning.
   farmnotes/
       static
         farmnotes